-For an overview of the services available to researchers at the university, download this leaflet or call in at the Careers Service and pick up a copy.
+For an overview of the services available to researchers at the university, contact the Careers Service.

 The Careers Service

 You can obtain advice about all aspects of career matters from the University Careers Service.
 The service will make contact with you during your first year in Oxford, and help you decide on an appropriate approach.